1957 Alabama Crimson Tide football team: Mississippi State

 One year after the Crimson Tide defeated Mississippi State to end their 17-game losing streak, the Maroons were victorious on homecoming at Denny Stadium by a final score of 25–13.
 Alabama took a 6–0 lead on the second play of the game when Jim Loftin scored on a 65-yard touchdown run.
 The lead was short lived as on the Maroons possession that ensued, Billy Stacy threw a 57-yard touchdown pass to Charles Weatherly that tied the game 6–6.
 State then took a 12–6 halftime lead on a 21-yard Gil Peterson touchdown run in the second quarter.

 After a scoreless third quarter, the Maroons extended their lead to 25–6 in the fourth quarter on short touchdown runs by Molly Halbert and Robert Collins.
 The Crimson Tide then made the final score 25–13 on a 62-yard Bobby Jackson touchdown pass to Marlin Dyess late in the final period.
-The loss brought Alabama's all-time record against Mississippi State to 29–10–3.